Mountain Book Competition

 (Please note: books written primarily for children and young adults are not suitable for this competition.)

 Non-fiction books with a theme of travel to, and exploration of, remote and/or rugged landscapes and their cultures.

 Mountain Fiction & Poetry

 Includes fiction and poetry books with a focus on mountain topics.
 Creative narratives about climbing and mountaineering, exploration and mountain culture are acceptable.

 Non-fiction books dealing with physical activities in mountain environments; including hiking, climbing, mountaineering and "how-to" books.

-Includes books with a primary focus on mountain images and with text in a subordinate role.
+Includes books with a primary focus on mountain images and with text in a complementary role.
 Images may include photographs or reproductions of artwork.

-Books that pertain to the mountain environment, specifically related to flora, fauna, geology and wildlife.
-Scholastic, research or scientific articles will not be accepted.
+Includes books that pertain to the environment, specifically related to flora, wildlife, conservation and climate change.
+Scholastic research and academic papers/texts will not be accepted.